Valley-dependent properties of monolayer MoSi$_{2}$N$_{4}$, WSi$_{2}$N$_{4}$ and MoSi$_{2}$As$_{4}$: Computation METHODS

 \section{Computation METHODS}

 Our first-principles calculations were based on the density functional theory (DFT), using the projector augmented wave method as implemented in the Vienna \emph{ab initio} simulation package~\cite{Kresse1994,Kresse1996,PAW}.
 The generalized gradient approximation with the Perdew-Burke-Ernzerhof (PBE)~\cite{PBE} realization was adopted for the exchange-correlation functional.
 The band structure result was further checked by using the more accurate Heyd-Scuseria-Ernzerhof hybrid functional method (HSE06)~\cite{heyd2003hybrid} (see Appendix~\ref{A}).
 The cutoff energy was set as 500 eV.
 The energy and force convergence criteria were set to be $10^{-6}$ eV and $0.001$ eV/\AA, respectively.
 The BZ was sampled with a $\Gamma$-centered $k$ mesh of size $15\times 15\times 1$.
 A vacuum layer with a thickness of 20 \AA\ was taken to avoid artificial interactions between periodic images.
 The PyProcar code~\cite{herath2020pyprocar} was used to plot the band structure with the spin polarization.
 We construct Wannier functions by projecting the Bloch states onto atomic-like trial orbitals without an iterative procedure~\cite{Marzari1997,Souza2001,mostofi2008wannier90}.
-Then, using the Kubo formula, intrinsic spin Hall conductivity [Eq.~(\ref{shc})] was evaluated on a denser k-mesh of $1000 \times 1000 \times 1$.
-To achieve converged result for the permittivity, a denser $k$-point mesh with size $36\times 36\times 1$ was used in the calculation.
-The permittivities are suitably renormalized to exclude the vacuum region by using the experimental interlayer distance of 10.7 \AA~as the effective thickness~\cite{hong2020chemical}.
+In the calculation of the intrinsic spin Hall conductivity [Eq.~(\ref{shc})], a dense $k$-point mesh of size $1400 \times 1400 \times 1$ was adopted.
+And for the permittivity calculation, a $k$-point mesh with size $36\times 36\times 1$ was used.
+The permittivities are suitably renormalized to exclude the vacuum region by using the experimental value 10.7 \AA~as the effective thickness~\cite{hong2020chemical}.